CrossRealms/Splunk-Defender-ATP-Status-Check-Add-on/TA-defender-atp-status-check/README.md

 OVERVIEW
 --------
 The Microsoft Windows Defender Status Check Add-on for Splunk is a Splunk App that allows users to check Defender ATP configuration status check on windows machines.
-It uses registry to find the configuration status.
+It uses registry to find the configuration status for Defender ATP Configuration on the machine.
 The Add-on does not contain any dashboard or savedsearches.

 * Author - CrossRealms International Inc.